 My interview (more detail on that below) was fairly straightforward.
 I was nervous going in, but basically, all they want to do is confirm your details and enter it into the system.
 They’re not grilling you on your qualifications or if you are, indeed, specialized enough.

 Pro tips for your EU Blue Card application:

 - Show up to your appointments on time and with your documents as organized as possible.
 I clipped everything together in the exact order they had requested.
 Like in most bureaucratic offices, the staff tends to be stressed—a little effort to make their lives easier goes a long way.
-True story: I was misdirected to the wrong meeting room for my Blue Card appointment, and was a few minutes late.
+True story: The front desk misdirected me to the wrong meeting room for my Blue Card appointment, and I was a few minutes late.
 The officer I met with said that I was so late she couldn’t see me—then asked to double-check my documents so she could reschedule our appointment.
-When she saw how organized my paperwork was, she changed her mind and was able to quickly process me in the remaining time.
+But when she saw how organized my paperwork was, she changed her mind.
+She was able to quickly process me in the remaining time.

-- Just because it’s the Office of Foreign Affairs, don’t expect to be spoken to in English.
+- Just because it’s the Office of Foreign Affairs, don’t expect to speak in English.
 It helps to review some key vocabulary related to your application, or if possible, bring a German friend.
 Of course ask to switch languages if you need to, but if you can muster some German to greet them or at least say “thank you”, that helps tremendously.

 - Don’t necessarily take everything the official offices say as gospel.
 If I had listened to the Welcome Center, I would never have proceeded with the application process, because I didn’t want to pay to have my degrees reevaluated.

 - Ask questions from those who have already gone through it.
 There are so many amazing references available online.
-My favorites are Girl Gone International (all-women expatriate group) and ToyTown Germany (great for reading posts, but I was never approved by the admin to actually ask a question).
+My favorite is Girl Gone International (all-women expatriate group).
+ToyTown Germany is great for reading posts, but they never approved my account to allow me to actually ask a question.